oneeve8/kobble-data/content/videonarrativehowto.md

 Next I want to create a new channel with just the information that I want to share with my friend Tammy so she can collaborate with me.
 She only needs my markdown file and my presentation file.

-Tammy can collaborate through GitHub if I give her access to my file, or if she also has Kobble, she can copy it into her tree and work on it in Kobble
+Tammy can collaborate through GitHub if I give her access to my file, and we want the final product to be a team effort.
+Or if she also has Kobble, she can copy it into her tree and work on it in Kobble and modify it just the way she wants to.

 Now if I want to move a whole channel, I will need to tap Edit on the top left.